opencontainers/runtime-tools/man/ocitools-generate.1.md

 **--rootfs**="*ROOTFSPATH*"
   Path to the rootfs

-**--sysctl**=SYSCTLSETTING
-  Add sysctl settings e.g net.ipv4.forward=1, only allowed if the syctl is namespaced.
+**--seccomp-arch**=ARCH
+  Specifies Additional architectures permitted to be used for system calls.
+  By default if you turn on seccomp, only the host architecture will be allowed.

 **--seccomp-default**=ACTION
   Specifies the the defaultaction of Seccomp syscall restrictions
   Values: KILL,ERRNO,TRACE,ALLOW

-**--seccomp-arch**=ARCH
-  Specifies Additional architectures permitted to be used for system calls.
-  By default if you turn on seccomp, only the host architecture will be allowed.

 **--seccomp-syscalls**=SYSCALLS
   Specifies Additional syscalls permitted to be used for system calls,